55+ Best Instagram Spots in San Francisco for Unique Photos

 Me looking towards the Transamerica building from Ina Coolbrith Park, one of the most Instagrammable places in San Francisco

-But, outside of Spring there are still ample photo opportunities.
-Some of the favorites are the big red pagoda emerging from the trees, the drum bridge, and the bamboo garden.
+But, outside of Spring, there are still ample photo opportunities.
+Some favorites are the big red pagoda emerging from the trees, the drum bridge, and the bamboo garden.

 Japanese Tea Garden, San Francisco